Dentures in Mountain View, CA

 Losing your natural teeth due to injury, extreme cases of tooth decay or serious gum disease means that you’ll need a good pair of dentures in order to continue to maintain a good appearance as well as to chew and talk normally.
 Without teeth, you may experience sagging facial muscles, which result in sunken cheeks and otherwise make you look older than you are.
-Fortunately, your dentist can provide you with a custom made pair of dentures that will allow you to keep eat and speak in your usual fashion.
+Fortunately, our dentist can provide you with a custom made pair of dentures in Mountain View that will allow you to keep eat and speak in your usual fashion.
 Modern dentures have come a long way from their counterparts of the past and can be made to look and feel as much like your natural teeth as possible.
 In fact, some patients even find that dentures improve their overall appearance.

 Types of Dentures

 There are three basic types of dentures.
 These include:

 Conventional dentures are the kind that the majority of people are most familiar with.
 They are completely removable and can only be placed in the mouth after all remaining gum tissues have healed completely.
 This may take a few months.
 This form of dentures is only used when the patient has no remaining natural teeth.